ahmedcodein/tictactoe/README.md

 #### 2.5.2 Test Resutls

-The test results is summrized here in the table below.
+The test results is summrized in the table below.
 For detailed disscusions of the test please visit the [test.md](test.md) file.

 | Test ID No. | Test Name | Test Result | Test Comment|
 | ----------- |---------- |------------ |------------ |